 How will ABLE account beneficiaries access the funds in their ABLE accounts?

 This will vary from program to program.
-Options will include using debit cards, setting up direct pay to service providers and/or having ABLE funds direct deposited into another related bank account.
+Options will include using debit cards, setting up direct payments to service providers and/or having ABLE funds direct deposited into another related bank account.

 Do individuals have to open ABLE accounts in their state of residence?